-English Philology, French Philology, Spanish Philology, Italian Philology, French Studies, Italian Studies, and North American Studies
+English Philology, French Philology, Spanish Philology, Italian Philology, French Studies, Italian Studies, and North American Studies.

-Please note that in certain circumstances you have to pass several language tests (depending on the chosen program) and the test registration or the exemption from tests has to be done for each subject.
+Please note that under certain circumstances you have to pass several language tests (depending on the chosen program) and the test registration or the exemption from tests has to be done for each subject.

-Some study programs do not require a language test, however certain language skills have to be proven on the basis of school records or language certificates.
+Some study programs do not require a language test, however certain language skills have to be proven for enrollment on the basis of school records or language certificates.
 Detailed information can be found in the brochure "Von der Schule an die Freie Universität Berlin" (pdf-file, only in German) or in the descriptions of study programs.

 Some study programs require a certain level of English skills.
 The language level shown on the (school) certificate is generally binding.
 The Department of Application and Admission will accept the following proofs as equivalents: